magicblock-labs/Kamikaze-Joe/README.md

 # 💥 Kamikaze Joe
-Kamikaze Joe is a fully on-chain PvP arena game.
-Players compete against each other as elite kamikaze agents, willing to blow themselves up to kill their governments' enemy.
-Carefully manage your energy, rapidly evaluate your opponents moves and decide when to active your bomb to kill everyone around you.
+Kamikaze Joe is a fully on-chain tactical PvP arena game.
+Players compete against each other as elite kamikaze agents, members of shadowy organizations willing to blow themselves up to kill their governments' enemy.
+Carefully manage your energy, evaluate your opponent's moves and decide when to commit the ultimate sacrifice to kill everyone around you.

-This repository contains the necessary code and assets to run the game, which includes both the state and logic on-chain, as well as a Unity client used for engine rendering.
+This repository contains the necessary code and assets to run the game, which includes both the on-chain state and logic, and a Unity client used for rendering.

 # :gear: Game Mechanics
-In Kamikaze Joe, players find themselves in an arena where they must strategically navigate and outmaneuver their opponents.
-The game revolves around managing energy to make movements and gain an advantage.
-Each movement in the game costs energy, and players can only move if they have enough energy left.
+In Kamikaze Joe, players find themselves in an arena where they must strategically outmaneuver their opponents.
+Every Agent starts with 100 energy.
+Players can select a range from 1 to 5 and move across the board, consuming the corresponding amount of energy.

-Players must decide how much energy they want to spend on a move, selecting a value from 1 to 5.
 The chosen energy expenditure determines the number of squares the player will move, provided there are no obstacles in the way.
 Strategic decision-making is key, as players must balance the need for speed and positioning with the limited energy available

-The game map features chests scattered throughout, which serve as energy rechargers.
-By reaching and interacting with these chests, players can replenish their energy reserves, enabling them to make additional moves.
+The game map features Rechargers scattered throughout.
+By reaching Rechargers, players replenish their energy reserves, enabling them to make additional moves.

-When they feel they are close enough to their opponents, agents can blow themselves up and try to kill their enemy in the ultimate sacrifice.
-It's crucial to plan movements and activate the bomb carefully to outlast and outwit your opponents.
+When they feel they are close enough to their opponents, agents can active their bomb to instantly kill the opponent.
+Bomb autoinflict 20 damage to energy.
+Bombs have a 1 square range around you.

+The last Agent standing wins the game.

 # :wrench: Technical Details